dwkulp/NatCom2017/README.md

 ## Design of Olio6 CD4KO ##

-1) Thread the sequence of 4TVP to 3JWO as bound structure
+1) Thread the sequence of 4TVP to 3JWO as bound structure.
+Fixbb with options above.

 2) Relax the bound(3JWO) and unbound structure 4TVP.
 Relax as above without symmetry.